MicroFocus/octane-ci-java-sdk/README.md

 <br>
 ## Introduction

-A Java SDK that should be used by CI plugin to connect and communicate with ALM Octane.
-See the [Javadoc](#creating-javadoc) for more information of CI Plugin SDK API.
+A Java SDK that should be used by the CI plugin to connect and communicate with ALM Octane.
+See the [Javadoc](#creating-javadoc) for more information about the CI Plugin SDK API.

-This project has two sub-projects:
+This Java SDK project has two sub-projects:

-- **integrations-dto** which contains definition and building factory of all DTO objects used in communication with ALM Octane.
+- **integrations-dto**, which contains the definition and building factory of all DTO objects used for communication with ALM Octane.

-- **integrations-sdk** which is the main source of the CI Plugin SDK
+- **integrations-sdk**, which is the main source of the CI Plugin SDK.

 <br>
+## Compiling the Project

-The easiest way to compile the project is to use [maven](https://maven.apache.org/) and run the command:
+The easiest way to compile the project is to use [Maven](https://maven.apache.org/) and run the following command from the root directory:
 ```
 mvn clean install
 ```
-from the root directory.

 <br>
 ## Creating JavaDoc

-In order to create javadoc run the following [maven](https://maven.apache.org/) command from the project root directory:
+To create Javadoc, run the following [Maven](https://maven.apache.org/) command from the project root directory:
 ```
 mvn javadoc:aggregate
 ```
-This will create a javadoc site in the ```/target/site/apidocs/index.html```
+This creates a javadoc site in the ```/target/site/apidocs/index.html```

 <br>
-## Initialization
+## Initializing

-To start using CI Plugin SDK, we need to initialize OctaneSDK instance.
-This class provides main entry point of interaction between SDK and it&#39;s services, and interaction between concrete CI plugin and it&#39;s services.
+To start using the CI Plugin SDK, first initialize an OctaneSDK instance.
+This class provides the main entry point of interaction between the SDK and its services, and interaction between the concrete CI plugin and its services.
 ```java
 OctaneSDK.init(new MyPluginServices(), true);
 ```
-The ```init()``` method expects an object that implements ```CIPluginServices``` interface.
+The ```init()``` method expects an object that implements the ```CIPluginServices``` interface.
 This object is actually a composite API of all the endpoints to be implemented by a hosting CI Plugin for ALM Octane use cases.

 <br>
-## DTO
+## Communicating with ALM Octane using Data Transfer Objects (DTO)

-[Data transfer object](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO), is a design pattern used to transfer data between software application subsystems.
+[Data transfer object](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO) is a design pattern used to transfer data between software application subsystems.
 We use DTO objects to communicate data to ALM Octane.

-Any DTO in the system should be created using ```DTOFactory```.
+Any DTO in the system should be created using ```DTOFactory```:
 ```
 T dto = DTOFactory.getInstance().newDTO(Class<T> targetType);
 ```

 <br>
-## CI events
+## Updating ALM Octane with CI Events

-Upon CI event, CI plugin needs to update ALM Octane via ```EventsService``` object.
+Upon a CI event, the CI plugin must update ALM Octane using the ```EventsService``` object.
 The steps are:

-1. Get CI event.
+1. Get the CI event.
-2. Create CIEvent DTO using the info from CI event and CI environment.
+2. Create the ```CIEvent``` DTO using the info from the CI event and the CI environment.
-3. Provide this DTO to the publishEvent method of EventsService.
+3. Provide this DTO to the ```publishEvent``` method of ```EventsService```.

 ```java
 CIEvent ciEvent = dtoFactoryInstance.newDTO(CIEvent.class)